July 23, 2019

 What Is Hyper-Converged Infrastructure?

 Hyperсonverged infrastructure is built on software-defined architecture, including computing, storage, networking and virtualization resources, combining them in a tightly integrated hardware box supported by a single vendor.
 Server, storage, and virtualized software components are set up to always work together as one system.
-Due to this, the entire hyperconverged infrastructure can be managed from a single pane of glass, which makes it an effective alternative to other data center data center infrastructures.
+Due to this, the entire hyperconverged infrastructure can be managed from a single pane of glass, which makes it an effective alternative to other data center infrastructures.

 Benefits of hyper-converged infrastructure